 In reading instruction, students move into book clubs where all students learn to analyze characters, plot, setting, author's purpose, etc. and discuss these elements with their peers.
 The foundations of writing have been learned and students now continue to hone their skills by writing more complex texts.
 Grammar and vocabulary are strengthened through this writing process.

 Math is rigorous with plenty of time for students to ask questions.
-In seventh grade, a flipped classroom model is used.
-Students watch a video of a math lesson for homework.
-In class they work on math problems and get teacher assistance for the more difficult concepts.
+In class students work on math problems and get teacher assistance for the more difficult concepts.
 Eighth grade students will take pre-algebra or algebra 1 depending on their test scores and previous math performance.

 The STEM focus continues in science through the use of the Socratic method, as well as developing students' abilities to incorporate the use of technology into their learning.
 All students produce a short film on a given topic and participate in an annual STEM fair.
 Our science teacher is STEM-certified.